Policies, Laws & Rules Search

 Risk management Law

-This law was passed to reduce tort claim costs by restructuring Washington's risk management program.
+Reduces tort claim costs by restructuring Washington's risk management program within DES.

 Operational Guidance for Managing Spontaneous Gatherings